darktable-org/dtorg/content/blog/2012-04-28-darktable-1-0-1-released/2012-04-28-darktable-1-0-1-released.md

 title: darktable 1.0.3 released
 wordpress_lede: tiny.jpg
 wordpress_id: 1486
-tags: announcement, darktable, darktable, download, opensolaris, release, tarball
+tags: announcement, darktable release, darktable, download, opensolaris, release, tarball

 Pascal de Bruijn did some good work backporting some of the progress from git master to the 1.0 release.
 We packed that into a tarball, here it is: